 \subsection{Future}

-At the moment of writing this article (April 2025), the DESI survey is still ongoing -- under its fourth year of operation of the main survey.
+2025, the DESI survey is still ongoing -- in its fourth year of operation of the main survey.
 With the bright program of the main survey ahead of schedule and having finished the planned four passes of the survey, it is currently performing the fifth pass of the sky.
 The backup program is currently 70\% done.
 The next public data release from DESI will be based on data accumulated over three years of the DESI survey (observed before Summer 2024).
-This release is already available to the collaboration and under internal validation.
+This release is already available to the collaboration and is under internal validation.
 It is expected to be released in about 2 years (Spring 2027).
 This release will have more than 12 million stars across all the programs and will have significant processing improvements.